GriceTurrble/django-bootstrap-template/README.md

     objects = MyQuerySet.as_manager()
 ```

-This way, all methods from the base model's QuerySet are still available, the new methods can be found in the `objects` manager, and they can all be chained together:
+This way, all methods from the base model's QuerySet are still available in the `objects` manager; the new methods can also be found in the `objects` manager; and they can all be chained together:

 ```python
 MyModel.objects.filter(...).my_new_method().created_before(...)
 ```

+All of that, as I said, is a personal opinion: you can do differently as suits your needs.

 ### Starter templates